ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 "rpm -q gtk2 gtkmm2".
 Some distributions have gtkmm24 instead.
 You may also search them in your distribution's graphical package manager, if there is one.

 * Execution log from the program, if possible.
+To obtain it, run the program with -v option, e.g. (type the following in terminal emulator or Run dialog):

+kdesu -- biocalcon -v

-To obtain it, perform the steps needed to reproduce the bug, then go to "Options -> View Execution Log", and press "Save All".
+Perform the steps needed to reproduce the bug, then go to "Options -> View Execution Log", and click "Save All".

 * Detailed description of steps you performed when the bug occurred.